 At Graves & Swanson LLC, we understand the significance of employment relationships.
-We are committed to providing employers and employees alike with sound, practical, and common sense legal advice.
-Whether you are the victim of an unlawful employment practice or an employer seeking to learn about current laws and requirements, our attorneys are here to help.
+We are committed to providing employees with sound, practical, and common sense legal advice.

 Federal and state law regulate certain matters relating to the workplace and prohibit unlawful employment practices.
 Unlawful employment actions may arise in a number of different circumstances and can take many forms.
 Harassment, discrimination, retaliation, wrongful discharge, and wage and hour violations (such as failure to pay minimum wage, overtime, or wages due upon termination) are a few common examples of unlawful employment practices which our attorneys at Graves & Swanson LLC routinely handle.
 We also have experience negotiating, drafting, and disputing employment contracts, severance agreements and non-compete contacts, among others.